LeeShin94/OS-Project-1/README.md

 # OS-Project-1-1 pipe
-1. two pipes were created for two-way conversation between child and parent.
+1. Two pipes were created for two-way conversation between child and parent.
-2. count each unique word in ANNA.txt file, the time consumed was 87 seconds.
+2. Count each unique word in ANNA.txt file, the time consumed was 87 seconds.
-3. the method we used to count words is structures.
-We store words by its content and count of frequency.
+3. We used structure to store list of each word's frequency and its content.
+The child sent the counted results to parent and printed out on screen.